Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Main Results

 \end{enumerate} where $C_2', C_3'$ are constants only depending on $(\mu, \beta, \|\ell\|_\infty, D)$.
 Then, there exists a choice of $\lambda$ such that for any $i\in[m]$, we have

 \end{theorem} \begin{proof} See Appendix \ref{prf:thm:ier_sfa_wted}. \end{proof}

 Compared to Theorem \ref{thm:aer_sfa_wted}, the above theorem imposes extra assumptions that the sample sizes are relative balanced and that $p_i \asymp 1/m$, both of which are due to the fact that we need to additionally take care of the estimation error of the global model.
 The hyperparameter choice slightly differs from that in Theorem \ref{thm:aer_sfa_wted} for the same reason.
-Note that Theorem \ref{thm:sfa} is then a direct consequence of Theorem \ref{thm:aer_sfa_wted} and \ref{thm:ier_sfa_wted}.

-We conclude this subsection by a remark on practical implementations of \sfalong.
 In practice, when one is to use \sfalong~to optimize highly non-convex functions like the loss function of deep neural networks, instead of sticking to the choices made in Theorems \ref{thm:aer_sfa_wted} and \ref{thm:ier_sfa_wted}, the hyperparameters are usually tuned by trial-and-error for best test performance.

+\paragraph{Comparison with the lower bounds.} In order to comment about the optimality/suboptimality of \textsc{FedProx}, let us restrict to the case when $p_i = n_i/N$.
+In this case, the bound in Theorem \ref{thm:aer_sfa_wted} becomes